Shopify/statsd-instrument/README.md

 - `STATSD_FLUSH_INTERVAL`: (default: `1.0`) The interval in seconds at which events are sent in batch.
 Only applicable to the UDP configuration.
 If set to `0.0`, metrics are sent immediately.
+- `STATSD_BUFFER_CAPACITY`: (default: `5000`) The maximum amount of events that may be buffered before emitting threads will start to block.
+Increasing this value may help for application generating spikes of events.
+However if the application emit events faster than they can be sent, increasing it won't help.

 ## StatsD keys